waynegramlich/Fab/docs/FabNodes.md

 * FabNode:
   This is a sub-class of FabBox that has a name, a parent FabNode and other data structures required to maintain the tree.
+There are three private classes defined -- Fab_Prefix, Fab_Steps, and Fab_ProduceState.

 Other Fab packages (e.g. Project and Solid) further sub-class FabNode to provide finer grained distinctions between FabNode's.